technology

 Imagine you are a UX researcher preparing for a usability study.
 You need to recruit participants, write a discussion guide, moderate sessions, transcribe hours of interviews, code the qualitative data, and synthesize it all into actionable recommendations.
 Two years ago, every one of those steps required significant human effort.
 Today, AI handles several of them faster than you can finish your morning coffee.

-Our data shows that UX researchers face an overall AI exposure of 54% in 2025, with an automation risk of 38 out of 100 [Fact].
+Our data shows that UX researchers face an overall AI exposure of 54% in 2025, with an automation risk of 38% [Fact].
 The exposure level is classified as high, but the automation mode is augment rather than replace.
-That distinction matters enormously -- it means AI is becoming a powerful tool in the UX researcher's toolkit, not a replacement for the researcher themselves.
+That distinction matters enormously — it means AI is becoming a powerful tool in the UX researcher's toolkit, not a replacement for the researcher themselves.
+The wide gap between exposure and risk is the career signal worth tracking: AI is touching most of the work, but the parts that produce genuine insight are still firmly in human hands.

 Where AI Is Changing the Game